 |Posted: Monday August 25, 2014 3:05 pm|

-Dance Project, Inc. and the UNCG School of Music, Theatre and Dance will present a shared concert of dances featuring three of the finest teaching artists in the state.
+Dance Project, Inc. and the UNCG School of Music, Theatre and Dance presented a shared concert of dances featuring three of the finest teaching artists in the state.
 Choreographers Jan Van Dyke and John Gamble, and guest performer E.E.
-Balcos, will join forces to show work at the UNCG Dance Theater on Thursday and Friday, September 11 and 12 at 7:30 pm.
+Balcos, joined forces to show work at the UNCG Dance Theater on Thursday and Friday, September 11 and 12 at 7:30 pm.
 The Theater is on the corner of Kenilworth and Walker Avenue on the UNCG campus.
-Tickets will be $15 for general admission, $12 for seniors, and $6 for all students, available at Triad Stage box office (866-579-TIXX).

-Jan Van Dyke and the Van Dyke Dance Group will reach back into the 1980s and 1990s to perform three of the company’s classic works from the repertory: “Lament” (1984), with music by Tangerine Dream, is danced by Kelly Swindell and guest E.E.
+Jan Van Dyke and the Van Dyke Dance Group reached back into the 1980s and 1990s to perform three of the company’s classic works from the repertory: “Lament” (1984), with music by Tangerine Dream, danced by Kelly Swindell and guest E.E.
 Balcos.
 The work expresses the frustration and despair we all experience as part of life.
 “Slow Retreat from Center” (1990) with music by Peter Gabriel is dark, mysterious, and driving, portraying a community in distress.
 “A Sense of Order” (1990) is a measured rhythmic design of idiosyncratic gestures and organized pairings, danced to music by Greensboro artist Frank Vulpi.
-Virginia Freeman Dupont, Laura McDuffee, Anne Morris, Nicole Ramsey and Christine Bowen Stevens will be performing these works.
+Virginia Freeman Dupont, Laura McDuffee, Anne Morris, Nicole Ramsey and Christine Bowen Stevens performed these works.